 Arizona’s paid sick leave law applies to all private employers in the state.
 All employees are eligible to receive sick leave, except for casual babysitters or those employed by a parent or sibling.

-Employees will automatically begin to accrue sick leave when the law goes into effect on July 1, 2017.
-Current employees may use accrued leave right away.
-However, employers can institute a 90-day waiting period for new hires after July 1, 2017.
-During this time, new hires will accrue—but will not be able to use—sick leave.
+Employees automatically accrue sick leave, and employees can use accrued leave right away.
+However, employers can institute a 90-day waiting period for new hires.
+During this time, new hires accrue—but can't use—sick leave.